Film & Television Studies MA

-This programme studies cinema and television as major forces of enjoyment and knowledge within modern culture.
-You will analyse films and television programmes and will also develop an understanding of film and television as an art form, an industry and a cultural commodity.
+This degree programme studies cinema and television as major forces of enjoyment and knowledge within modern culture.

-- Key moments in the development of film and television, which considers key moments from film and television history and the changing structures of cinema and television as industries.
+- Key moments in the development of film and television

-In second year you will extend this study with a more detailed consideration of the development of key theoretical concepts, again studying film and television alongside one another in two courses: Spectatorship, audiences and identities, and History, aesthetics and genre.
+You will extend this study with more detailed consideration of key theoretical concepts and historical methods, studying film and television alongside one another in two courses:

 Years 3 and 4

-If you achieve good results in the first two years, you can progress to Honours (years 3 and 4).
-Your final two years will consist of a combination of compulsory core courses (Film analysis, Television analysis, Media and cultural policy) and specialist options.
-These will typically include courses devoted to
+If you progress to Honours (years 3 and 4) your studies will consist of a combination of compulsory core courses (Film analysis, Television analysis, Media and cultural policy) and specialist options.
+These will typically include courses devoted to:

-- particular periods and places (eg contemporary television drama, American independent cinema)
+- particular periods and places (eg contemporary television drama, postwar Japanese cinema, Scottish film and television)

 - genres (eg animation, amateur cinema, documentary film and television)

-- theory and practice of film and television (eg digital media, television production, audio-visual team project, media and cultural policy)
+- theory and practice of film and television (eg digital media, television production, audiovisual team project, sound and film)

-- specific themes (eg screen violence, cinematic journeys, children’s television).
+- specific themes (eg screen performance, cinematic journeys, children’s television)

 Academic entry requirements